treh1966/ESCPOS-Printing-in-Node.js/README.md

 TODO: improve error tracking, implement more of the full command list, implement OSX

 Prerequisites:
+On Windows as of Version 1.1.1 Powershell is now used instead ofcmd(netview) to detect Printers
+Hope this will help as no locale specific Keyword for printer is used(hardcoded).
 At least one RAW-printer needs to be installed on the system :
 Under WINDOWS : just use the printer driver to install, most modern printers support both modes (driver and RAW) automatically and !!! share the printer using a NAME which will be listed when network shares are ealuated